OrionStarGIT/EnglishDoc/content/docs/kyma/master/apk-development/docs/09-Power Control.md

 </div>

-*Note: The line charging method cannot be used to disconnect from charging*
+*Note1: The line charging method cannot be used to disconnect from charging* *Note2: To use this api, you have to call RobotApi.getInstance().disableBattery(); first.
+To disable system battery control*